Taking Legal Action after Burn Injuries

 Since the time of Joan of arc, burns have been associated with severe trauma and punishment.
 The jury verdict research reflects the seriousness of severe burn injury cases.
 Burn cases tend to include higher compensation when liability is clear.

 Because of the trauma associated with burns, burn injury cases generally have a much higher verdict potential with juries.
 Recent studies have shown the burn cases that involve extensive third-degree burns can bring multiples above the economic damages not found in other types of cases.
 Relatively minor burns such as first-degree are not valued like the more severe burns.
 One study found that first-degree burn cases often bring less than expected, while second and 3rd-degree burns bring substantially more.

-At the Baumgartner Law Firm, we have handled many severe burn injury cases, some involving wrongful death and most involving disfigurement and substantial other human damages.
-Some cases we have successfully litigated include apartment fires, fuel-fed gas fires from automobiles, scalding burns and explosions.
+The personal injury lawyers at Baumgartner Law Firm, we have handled numerous severe burn injury cases, some involving wrongful death and most involving disfigurement and substantial other human damages.
+Some cases we have successfully litigated include apartment fires, fuel-fed gas fires from automobiles accidents, scalding burns, and explosions.
 The damages vary from case to case, and factors such as liability and the extent of the burns always come into consideration.